tytydraco/yessleep/out/Seeking_individuals_with_information_to_corroborate_the_existence_of_Tributary_Vermont_or_The_WebWeaver_Protocol.md

 Although, sometimes I’m not so sure I’m recalling the words or phrases from the briefing correctly anymore.
 It’s just been so long.
 Not only that, but every newcomer I’ve talked to in the last year denies having had a formal briefing before arriving at Tributary, unlike me.
 Enticed by the ludicrous financial compensation, they did not want the offer to be revoked by asking any prying questions - no briefing required.

-Part of me believes The Bureau stopped briefing people altogether - perhaps it was effecting the data in a way they didn’t expect.
+Part of me believes The Bureau stopped briefing people altogether - perhaps it was affecting the data in a way they didn’t expect.

 Or maybe there was never any briefing and I’m housing a false memory - some retroactive revision of my internal narrative to make what happens at Tributary even remotely digestible.